 Questions were raised by county representatives about how this proposal relates to existing code and laws.

-Next steps: this proposal needs additional work before it is brought back to the committee for further discussion.
 County Policies to Promote Connections to Group A Systems: Squaxin Island Tribe

 This proposal would raise standards to promote connections to Group A systems instead of permit exempt wells.
 Potential actions could include incentive programs.